heptarch/heptarch.github.io/drafts/entropy.md

     return best[n], chunks[::-1]
 </pre></code>

 We haven't defined `surprisal` since we need access to frequencies first.
+We'll clean that up in the next section.

 ## Loose threads